-- Retailers will be required to be in compliance with the cooked or heated foods threshold beginning May 17, 2017. - Current SNAP retailers will have until January 17, 2018 to come into compliance with the rule's stocking requirements (e.g., 7 varieties of foods in 4 staple food categories with three items of each variety on shelves). - New SNAP applicant stores (i.e., all retailers who plan to apply to participate in SNAP), will be expected to comply with the stocking provisions beginning May 17, 2017. - All other provisions in the rule (e.g., definition of "firm" and public sanction provisions) will go into effect on January 17, 2017.
+- Retailers (currently licensed retailers and new applicants) will be required to be in compliance with the cooked or heated foods threshold beginning October 16, 2017. - Retailers (currently licensed retailers and new applicants) will have until January 17, 2018 to come into compliance with the rule's stocking unit requirements (e.g., 3 items of each of the 3 varieties in the 4 staple food categories on shelves).
+In addition, the final rule's updated definition of "accessory food" will go into effect on January 17, 2018. - The stocking variety requirements e.g., the 7 varieties of foods in 4 staple food categories (and expanded perishable requirement) has been put on hold until FNS rewrites that part of the rule. - All other provisions in the rule (e.g., definition of "firm" and public sanction provisions) went into effect on January 17, 2017.